aiminhTech/pkm/pages/OCI Image.md

 tags:: OCI, [[Container Image]]

 - [Understanding container images - OCI image specification · Ravikanth Chaganti](https://ravichaganti.com/blog/2022-10-28-understanding-container-images-oci-image-specification/)
+- Filesystem for Containers
+- An **OCI (Open Container Initiative)** image is a standardized format for packaging and distributing software containers.
+It ensures that container images can be used consistently across different container technologies and platforms.
+- In simple terms, an OCI image is like a template that contains everything you need to run your application, including the code, runtime, libraries, and dependencies.
+This makes it easy to deploy and run applications anywhere that supports the OCI standard, like [[Docker]] and Kubernetes.
 - ## Image Specification
   :LOGBOOK:
   CLOCK: [2023-09-05 Tue 13:44:23]
   :END:
-	- Contains an image index, image manifest, a set of file system layers, and a configuration.
+	- Contains an **image index**, **image manifest**, **a set of file system layers**, and a **configuration**.
 	- ![image.png](../assets/image_1693914342614_0.png)
 - ## Image index
-	- an index of manifests that point to images for different platforms / architectures.
+	- An index of manifests that point to images for different platforms / architectures.
 	- ```
 	  {
 	    "schemaVersion": 2,